 The beginning of 2015 saw a decline in the Yangon real estate market.
-But the previous week brought about unprecedented weak performance in the property market with not a single sale being made.
+But the previous week brought about unprecedented weak performance in the property market with.
+There wasn’t a single sale made in the whole city.

-Representatives of several leading Yangon real estate agencies all agreed that the leading cause of the halted deals was the upcoming presidential elections in Myanmar, but most have also acknowledged a few other factors that they believed to be harmful to the market.
+Representatives of several leading Yangon real estate agencies all agree Myanmar’s presidential elections were the main cause of these halted deals.
+But most also acknowledge other factors they believe are harmful to the market.

-The bad effects were seen across the entire property market, no matter the size or the type of real estate.
-Even though the majority of investors have already ceased their activities, a few people were still in the process of selling their properties for some quick money.
+Poor performance was universal across the entire property market.
+The size or type of real estate didn’t matter.
+A majority of investors have already ceased their activities, but some still want to of sell their properties for some quick liquidity.

-Yet there are other governing factors that have led to this outcome, acknowledged the vice chair of the Myanmar Real Estate Services Association (MRESA).
-He added that the seasonal effect from the rainy season and rising real estate taxes have also exacerbated the situation.
+Yet there are other governing factors which have led to this outcome, according to the vice chair of the Myanmar Real Estate Services Association (MRESA).
+He said the seasonal effect from the rainy season and rising real estate taxes have also exacerbated the situation.

 Both supply and demand have run low for real estate in Yangon over the past few months.
 A lot of property investor are hesitant to part with their assets due to Myanmar’s high tax rate compared to the rest of ASEAN.

 Further worsening the situation is the current investment policy.
-The country only allows local investors to own property, whereas foreigners are forbidden by law to owning land or real estate of any kind – even condominiums unlike its better developed neighbor Thailand, and even less developed countries in the region such as Cambodia.
+Myanmar only allows local investors to own property.
+Foreigners cannot own land or real estate of any kind.
+In fact, they can’t even own condominiums, unlike in regional competitors like Thailand and Cambodia.

-Old-fashioned laws enforcing exclusivity for property ownership to locals is one of the reasons why the property market in Myanmar has lagged behind its neighbors for a successful economy requires foreign investors as well.
+Old-fashioned laws only give property ownership rights to locals.
+This is one reason why the Myanmar property market lags behind its neighbors.
+A successful economy requires foreign investors as well.

 New Condo Law Could Revive Yangon Real Estate Market

-However, there is a light at the end of the tunnel.
-A condominium law allowing foreigners to own condominium units is expected to be passed next year when the new government is elected.
+However, there’s light at the end of the tunnel.
+It’s expected that a new law allowing foreigners to own condominium units will be passed next year when the new government is elected.

 Experts in the field agree that if the new government does not bring about any real policy changes to the real estate scene, the market may simply stop growing in the future.
 However, it does not seem like it will be happening anytime soon as there will still be property investors looking for a quick profit.